Where Trust Fails: Mapping Location-Data Provenance Risks in Europe: Location as a digital primitive

+Existing PoL literature provides mechanisms for producing and checking presence proofs, however several legal-technical questions remain underdeveloped.
+These include evidentiary admissibility, burden of proof, assurance levels, retention duties, audit rights, cross-border recognition, institutional challenge procedures, chain-of-custody across organisations, interpretation of delegated or coerced control, and the relationship between location proofs and sector-specific legal thresholds.
+These gaps explain why PoL is treated here as an \emph{evidence-generation capability layer} within a broader location-data provenance framework.
+Contestability under dispute depends on both verifiable proof objects and institutional procedures for interpreting, challenging, and relying on them.

-PoL is most useful as a facilitator concept for a next-generation digital trust infrastructure because it turns location from an easily faked attribute into a verifiable claim that can be carried across domains, integrated into existing and legally binding digital identity systems and content provenance frameworks.
+Therefore, PoL is most useful as a facilitator concept for a next-generation digital trust infrastructure because it can turn selected location assertions into verifiable presence claims that are portable across domains and composable with digital identity systems, content provenance frameworks, and governance-grade audit procedures.
 Decentralised PoL architectures further reduce dependence on a single location authority by distributing attestation across sets of entities, so that trust emerges from collective agreement and auditable evidence production, adding territorial sovereignty over location data as a design goal \autocite{Brito2025SciReports}.
 This motivates why location should be treated as a digital primitive and positions PoL as a candidate mechanism for implementing evidence-grade location-data provenance in future governance contexts.